adityachallapally/rlhf-systems-kit/README.md

-Perfect.
-Here’s a **long, detailed README** that serves as both documentation and a *playbook* for Cursor (or Devin) to read before doing any tasks.
-It gives context, repo structure, goals, and acceptance criteria.
-You can drop this into your repo root as `README.md`, and then whenever you assign a task to Cursor you can say “read the README for context, now do M2 Profiler” etc.

----

 # RLHF Systems Kit

 This project is an open-source toolkit for **understanding, profiling, and debugging RLHF pipelines** at small scale (GPT-2 / ResNet-18 level).
 The aim is to **expose internals**, **optimize efficiency**, and **provide dashboards** that engineers can use immediately.